United States Semiquincentennial Commission: Politicization

 The second presidency of Donald Trump was criticized for attempting to exert more control over the non-partisan organization amid fears of politicization.
 Trump installed Fox News hosts and Trump campaign officials as the head of the organization, and dropped contractors with ties to Democrats.
 In May 2025, the group was criticized for partnering with a cryptocurrency event in Las Vegas that featured Trump's two older sons.
 It also partnered with conservative organizations such as PragerU to provide educational materials for festivities.
 The "America250" brand was allowed at Trump rallies, added pictures of Trump to the organization's website, removed mentions of Democratic officials involved in the effort, and partnered with conservative organization Moms for Liberty.
+A letter to Rios and Abergel by all of the Democratic lawmakers on the commission wrote that: "Unfortunately, recent America250 funded and branded events have been partisan and have not served America250's purpose and mission of uniting us as a nation."
+It also questioned its relationship to the Trump-led Task Force 250 and its events.

-It has received criticism for allowing Trump's political fundraiser, Meredith O'Rouke, to raise money for a similarly named "America250 Inc." foundation at the behest of the commission to receive donations "from a list of companies with executives close to Trump who stand to benefit from his presidency".
+It also received criticism for allowing Trump's political fundraiser, Meredith O'Rouke, to raise money for a similarly named "America250 Inc." foundation at the behest of the commission to receive donations "from a list of companies with executives close to Trump who stand to benefit from his presidency".